liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-4-genericfacesportlet.md

 portlet uses a mixture of view technologies.
 In the later case, the portlet is responsible for recognizing the events which should be handled in JSF and dispatch them directly to the bridge.
 The default value is `true`.
 See section [5.2.5](chapter-5-request-lifecycle.md#5.2.5) for detail concerning handling events.

-`javax.portlet.faces.defaultRenderKitId` is a `String` defining this portlet's default renderkit Id.
-Providing a value will cause the `GenericFacesPortlet` to configure the bridge to use this specific default renderkit Id for the portlet rather than application level default (set in the `faces-config.xml`).

 There are two portlet initialization parameters that were recognized by the Portlet 1.0 bridge that are no longer recognized and used in the Portlet 2.0 bridge: